 The “Smart TV”, a moniker used to describe televisions that support Internet-enabled media, was the inevitable first response to a consumer base who now expected a more connected digital ecosystem.
 Unsurprisingly, the addition of streaming media hasn’t propelled sales figures like manufacturers had hoped, largely because this content can be accessed via several other devices consumers already own.

 The bulk of Netflix and Hulu traffic is sourced from PC connections, while mobile video consumption (which comprises smartphones and tablets) has exploded in the last two years.
 Popular TV series and movies are now being enjoyed on more portable devices.
 For much of the U.S., the HDTV is no longer the primary window into our digital world.
-Repeat HDTV sales seems to be an unreasonable expectation when other conduits of digital media have been deemed perfectly acceptable by the majority of users.
+Repeat HDTV sales are an unreasonable expectation when other conduits of digital media have been deemed perfectly acceptable by the mainstream install base.

-Stereoscopic support – or 3D – represents another effort to reclaim former sales volumes.
-The predominant argument against 3D in the past has been the lack of content, but that chicken-or-egg problem has largely resolved itself.
-Each of the primary pay-TV operators offer multiple channels with 3D programming, though admittedly there is little worth watching.
+Stereoscopic support (or 3D) represents another effort to reclaim former sales volumes.
+The predominant argument against 3D in the past has been the lack of content, but that chicken or egg problem has largely resolved itself.
+Each of the primary pay-TV operators offers multiple channels with 3D programming, though admittedly there is little worth watching.
 There are nearly 100 titles available in the Blu-ray 3D format.
 Sony has even commercialized a PS3-branded 3D display to recoup its massive end-to-end investments in the 3D marketplace.